 The Importance of Moisture Management

 Building envelopes have several important functions, but one of the most important is moisture management.
 Moisture can have serious negative impacts both on the health of the building and its inhabitants.
 When moisture is allowed to seep into the envelope, it will begin to rot wood and rust metal.
 This erodes the barrier between the outside and inside of the building, reducing the efficiency of insulation.
-Moisture will also promote the growth of mould, which can drastically reduce the air quality in your home and cause severe illnesses.
+Moisture will also promote the growth of mold, which can drastically reduce the air quality in your home and cause severe illnesses.

 One of the main causes of the Vancouver debacle was the use of “cool looking” exterior stucco walls.
 While this might work well in sunny California, it takes a tremendous amount of diligence to make exterior stucco reliably waterproof in a super-wet place like Vancouver.
 Widespread failure of building envelopes in that city proved that architects, builders and building inspectors were not up to the challenge of making water-tight stucco that stayed water tight.
 It’s astonishing that all these professionals failed in their responsibilities, but it happened.